 There is a wide range of prices, purely because your options for eating out are so varied.
 From street vendors and kiosks to fine dining, there is no global food trend that doesn’t hit Auckland.

-For excellent cheap options, try the city centre's food courts.
-The Thai, Vietnamese, Japanese and Chinese options are on their own level and barely touch your wallet.
+For excellent cheap options, try the city center’s food courts.
+The Thai, Vietnamese, Japanese, and Chinese options are on their own level and barely touch your wallet.

 Living in Auckland also means café culture.
-Auckland's mild climate and dependence on caffeine come together to populate the city’s pavements with café tables in every neighbourhood.
+Auckland’s mild climate and dependence on caffeine come together to populate the city’s pavements with café tables in every neighborhood.

-A favourite brunch spot is an ongoing quest for Auckland’s residents.
-Some stalwarts of the scene include Melba in Vulcan Arcade, Good Karma coffee in the CBD or the Common Ground Eatery in Browns Bay.
+A favorite brunch spot is an ongoing quest for Auckland’s residents.
+Some stalwarts of the scene include Melba in Vulcan Arcade, Good Karma coffee in the CBD, and the Common Ground Eatery in Browns Bay.

 Surfers with windswept hair are standard on beaches on the Western edge of Auckland.

-An easy weekend drive from the Waitakere city region are gems like Piha, Bethells and Muriwai.
-All with enough wildness to make visitors feel alive.
+An easy weekend drive from the Waitakere city region is gems like Piha, Bethells, and Muriwai, all with enough wildness to make visitors feel alive.

 Magnificent biking trails and gannet colonies are also less than an hour from the city proper.

-Rangitoto island is a crowd-pleaser.
-It's less than half an hour from central Auckland by ferry, and a common school trip or family favourite.
+Rangitoto Island is a crowd-pleaser.
+It’s less than half an hour from central Auckland by ferry and a common school trip or family favorite.

 The trek takes a half-day and is suitable for novice hikers.
 The volcanic island is a bizarre but lovely sight, anchoring the urban surroundings to the deep, rugged past.

-Tiritiri Matangi Island reserve and Goat Island reserve are stunning preserved areas.
+Tiritiri Matangi Island Reserve and Goat Island Reserve are stunning preserved areas.
 Well worth a day trip and easy to visit for special occasions or birthdays.
-Both boast native bird nesting sites as well as snorkelling, swimming and kayaking spots.
+Both boast native bird nesting sites as well as snorkeling, swimming, and kayaking spots.